 (Please note we are affiliated with Aussie Broadband and Exetel, but this doesn’t affect our recommendations whatsoever).

 Once you have settled on a plan, you will also need to decide what to do with your existing landline phone.
-Whilst you are more than welcome to ditch your home phone or go with a voice service from your internet service provider, most people will find better value in a third party voice service provider.
-I typically recommend SIPTalk for home users and small businesses as they tend to provide the best value for money, especially if you are not making large volumes of outgoing calls.
+Whilst you are more than welcome to ditch your home phone or go with a voice service from your internet service provider.
+Aussie Broadband offer some decent value offerings for residential usage, and we can recommend this service.
+Some people will find better value in a third party voice service provider.
+I typically recommend SIPTalk for both home users and small businesses as they tend to provide the best value for money whilst offering advanced features such as voicemail to email and call redirection.
+Pricing is very good provided you are not making large volumes of outgoing calls.
 You can find their rates on their website: https://siptalk.com.au/plans.php

 1. Virtual number redirection – (via SIPTalk), typically $2-15 a month depending on usage